Oil on canvas

-The English born painter Robert Ellis, who came to New Zealand in 1957 as a lecturer at Auckland University’s Elam School of Art, married into a Māori family from Te Rāwhiti.
+The English-born painter Robert Ellis, who came to New Zealand in 1957 as a lecturer at Auckland University’s Elam School of Art, married into a Māori family from Te Rāwhiti.
 This painting is one of his many painted expressions of indignation at the treatment of Māori land as an economic unit, parcelled up, made subject to rates so that local councils could gather revenue.
 In some cases if rates were not paid then councils could seize portions of the land in lieu.
 Surveyors’ flags dotted about the surface of the land (and the painting) were actually first observed by the artist in an arid part of southern Spain; as a painter they seemed to him applicable to what had happened to his Māori family’s ancestral lands.

 The title of this painting, Rakaumangamanga, refers to the sacred mountain that dominates the peninsula at the eastern entrance to the Bay of Islands.
 It is also known as Cape Brett, after Cook renamed it in 1769, punning on the name of Admiral Sir Piercey Brett because of the small ‘pierced’ island at the tip of the peninsula.

 In ancient times held by Ngāre Raumati, the land has been occupied by Ngāpuhi hapū since the wars of the early 19th century.
-Between 1901–05 Native Land Court hearings investigated the titles of the Rāwhiti Block which included Rakaumangamanga.
+Between 1901 and 1905, Native Land Court hearings investigated the titles of the Rāwhiti Block, which included Rākaumangamanga.
 This process resulted in the naming, description and determining of twelve specific title areas which could then be subject to partition.
-In 1906 Cape Brett lighthouse was built at the tip of the peninsula.
+In 1906, Cape Brett lighthouse was built at the tip of the peninsula.
 Between 1906 and 1970 a number of other pieces of land were alienated from Māori Land Court title by way of sale.